Jahanshah1/NFTDAO/README.md

 ```bash
 npm start
 ```
-If there are any problems please refer to https://github.com/Jahanshah1/NFTDAO/blob/main/troubleshoot.md
+If there are any problems please refer to https://github.com/Jahanshah1/NFTDAO/blob/main/troubleshoot.md Or contact me shahjahanrajan@gmail.com

 ## Future plans 1.0
 - [x] Add NFTs on CELO for selection